prohippo/pyelly/README.txt

 At present, PyElly consists of 64 Python modules comprising about sixteen thousand lines of source code.
 There are also various definition files to support basic various language processing capabilities.
-The PyElly download also includes rules for some example applications, including
+The PyElly download includes rules for some example applications, including

 * indexing - remove stopwords and get stems for content words from raw text input.